Should I Factor My Bonus Into My Budget?

 Focus Bonuses on Your Goals

-You can use the bonus to help you reach your financial goals, such as paying off debt or funding your emergency fund, but you should also be working towards these goals separately as part of your monthly budget.
+Instead of factoring your bonus into your annual salary, consider using it to help reach your financial goals, such as paying off debt or funding your emergency fund.
+But you should also be working towards these goals separately as part of your monthly budget.
 If you rely only on your bonuses to reach these goals, you may not make any real progress on them during slow economic times, which can be very frustrating.
-If you know you are making progress regardless of your bonus situation, you will not be as stressed out when your bonus is not what you expected.
-You will also be able to reach your goals more quickly.

 Make a Plan for Your Commission

-If you are working on a commission-based salary, you will handle this differently than you would a true bonus.
+If you are working on a commission-based salary, you should handle this differently than you would a true bonus.
 You would need to set up a budget for a commission, and then budget by setting aside money on your good months to cover your slow months.
 This is a different process from how you should handle your bonus.
-It is important to create a plan to help you spend your bonus.
-If you do not, you may end up overspending your bonus money.

 Create a Budget for Each Bonus